We find our way forward by going back.

 This remarkable sojourn through Native and settler history, myth, identity, and spirituality helps us retrace our steps and pick up what was lost along the way: chances to honor rather than violate treaties, to see the land as a relative rather than a resource, and to unravel the history we have been taught.

 How Creation Stories Shape Us.
-Published in August 2022 by Broadview Magazine.
+Published in August 2022 issue of Broadview Magazine.

 “Fierce debut … Krawec’s prose is electric, shot through with passion and knowledge [and] it offers some thought provoking ideas.”
 Publisher’s Weekly